Archive product

 Painted with Figures from 1700.
 Antique oil painting, first canvas, in a gilded wooden frame.

-The work depicts a farewell, with figures shown on a courtyard, two figures on the left in the foreground embracing; one is armed with a sword, and the female figure on the right carries a basket with ceramics and valuable items; behind the balustrade, other figures are moving boxes, suggesting the death of a young man.
-In the distance, in the background, there is foliage and architecture.
+The work depicts a farewell, with figures shown on a courtyard.
+Two figures on the left in the foreground are embracing; he is armed with a sword, and the female figure on the right is carrying a basket with ceramics and valuable items.
+Behind the balustrade, other figures are moving boxes, suggesting the death of a young man.
+In the distance, there is foliage and architecture in the background.

-The painting comes from a Milanese villa, is in good condition, in a modern gilded frame.
+The painting comes from a Milanese villa, is in good condition, and is housed in a modern gilded frame.
 The canvas has been cleaned, with minimal traces of previous restoration, consistent with dating to the early 18th century.

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
-It’s a nod to history, creating and designing classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, creating and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historic period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance style.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for elegant antique pieces suitable for your interior.
+This is especially important when searching for elegant antique pieces suited to your interior.

-The most important aspect of prestigious antique furniture is originality.
+The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details